Originally Posted: Sep 12, 2017

 Have you filed the FAFSA yet?

-If you’re going to be in college next year, you should've filed the FAFSA by now!
-If you haven’t filed, you want to get on that ASAP, since a lot of financial aid is first come, first served.
+If you’re going to be in college next year, you can file the FAFSA starting October 1.
+And you'll want to get on that ASAP, since a lot of financial aid is first come, first served.

 Waiting to file is one of the biggest mistakes you can make with the FAFSA—but it’s hardly the only one.
 Keep reading for our countdown of the worst FAFSA mistakes you can make.